kenichiii/pfc-editor/README.md

 You can see first functional prototype of basic editor at http://freeonlinewebdevelopereditor.kena23.cz/demo/

-Project npw finishing first phase.
+Project now finishing first phase.
 See project plan: http://freeonlinewebdevelopereditor.kena23.cz/project-plan.html

 For more information see: